Justice Services Calendar of Events

 |December 4-5||Substance Abuse Characteristics Training||201 North Illinois Street, 2nd Floor||A&D|

 |December 6||CSAMS Exam and Probation Exam||251 North Illinois Street, 8th Floor||A&D / Probation|

 |December 11||PRT Orientation||251 North Illinois Street, 8th Floor||Probation|

 The Indiana Office of Court Services offers several trainings for probation officers, certified court alcohol and drug staff, and certified problem-solving courts.
 A description of each training is listed below.
 To request a training, please click this Request for Training link.

-Carey Guides/BITS Training Description (2 days): We are currently only providing electronic licenses to probation officers and IDOC will provide electronic licenses for community corrections staff that attend the training.
+Carey Guides/BITS Training Description (1 or 2 days): We are currently only providing electronic licenses to probation officers and IDOC will provide electronic licenses for community corrections staff that attend the training.

 A skills-based training for line staff and supervisors on the use of Carey Group Publishing’s Carey Guides and BITS (Brief Intervention Tools) to effectively address offender skill deficits, criminogenic needs, and enhance case management through these interventions.
 The objectives include becoming familiar with the Carey Guides and BITS, understanding how to use the tools effectively, and developing skills to use the Carey Guides and BITS as interventions in one-on-one sessions.

 Case Management Training Description (2 days):